-Greatness United - G-United is an annual national volunteering programme that was launched on September 2014 by the Presidency of the Republic of Kenya, and is implemented by the Ministry of Education, with technical support provided by Evidence Action.
-The primary aims of the programme are:
+Greatness United (G-United) is an annual national volunteering programme that was launched on September 2014 by the Presidency of the Republic of Kenya, and is implemented by the Ministry of Education, with technical support provided by Evidence Action.
+The primary aims of the programme are to:

-1. Strengthen and support primary education outcomes; educational outcomes such as early reading and math skills will be enhanced, with volunteers under the guidance of teachers, providing remedial support to pupils that have been identified as requiring extra support.
+1. Strengthen and support primary education outcomes - educational outcomes such as early literacy skills will be enhanced, by volunteers under the guidance of teachers, providing remedial support to pupils who have been identified as requiring extra support.

-As mentors, volunteers will be challenged to inspire, motivate and cultivate a culture of greatness at their partner primary schools.
-The volunteers acting as education ambassadors will promote school enrollment through outreach and awareness raising campaigns in their host communities.
+As mentors, volunteers will be challenged to inspire, motivate and cultivate a culture of greatness at the primary schools in which they have been deployed.
+Acting as 'education ambassadors', volunteers also promote school enrollment through outreach and awareness raising campaigns in their host communities.

-2. Promote national cohesion; by volunteering in areas other than their home or residence counties, university graduates will gain invaluable exposure to diverse environments and communities.
-Whilst on placement with partner primary schools, these volunteers will live with resident host families, further increasing opportunities for meaningful cultural exchange.
+2. Promote national cohesion - by volunteering in areas other than their home or residence counties, university graduates gain invaluable exposure to diverse environments and communities.
+While serving in these primary schools and communities, these volunteers live with local host families, further increasing opportunities for meaningful cultural exchange.

-3. To create enriching personal development opportunities for the youth through community service.
-University graduates who are selected to participate in this prestigious programme will develop essential professional and life skills; they will go through extensive training and practical experience that will contribute towards making them better individuals.
+3. Create enriching personal development opportunities for the youth through community service - University graduates who are selected to participate in this volunteer programme will develop essential professional and life skills, having gone through extensive training and practical experience that will contribute towards making them better individuals.